 The professors and students in the English Department study 19th century women’s literature, 19th century British feminist writers, British women’s scientific writing, African queer icons, Singapore and transnational mobility, the history of “Cool,” 19th-century Colored Conventions, violence and the psychic life of black people, disability studies, soldiers in the age of Shakespeare, city comedy in the Renaissance, the racial imaginary of the Cold War, South Africa in the cultural imagination, representations of AIDS, US culture in the Middle East, time and time-keeping in Emily Dickinson’s poetry, writings by imprisoned women in New Orleans, early modern manuscripts, slavery and Aaron Burr, pornography, modernism and its afterlives, and so much more.

 The questions we ask are as diverse as any quest for meaning must be, but one thing we all have in common is that as readers of texts we honor the imaginative field of figurative language, image, sound, and gesture.
 We do not read to find out what we already know but to explore the edges of what can be known.
 We strive to learn how to interpret and explicate difficult texts, to analyze and think critically about a world that is too often controlled by sound bites and propaganda, and to embrace the nuanced details of experience that make us human.,

-Look for our departmental newsletter NOTED which we have archived here on the website.
+Look for our departmental newsletter NOTED.
+To see archived newsletters, go to the Departmental Newsletter & Archive page on the website.
 If you are an alumnus or alumna, we want to know where you are and what you have gone on to do with your lives and careers: contact us at email@example.com.
 Please let us know if you are planning a visit to the campus.
 We would love to see you.